senecajs/senecajs.org/src/pages/get-started/index.md

 2015...    alqs...
 DEBUG    act       math     -    OUT    pg7er4ouia1p/u5hfgtpmkeoy    cmd:sum,role:math    {answer=3}    EXIT    A;qlh13h47d0nu    5
 ```

-There's detailed logging information on the plugin definition and initialization, which you can mostly ignore for now.
-The most interesting lines the ones showing the addition of action patterns within the _math_ plugin, and then the execution of the `role:math,cmd:sum,left:1,right:2` action, showing the inbound and outbound messages.
+There is detailed logging information on the plugin definition and initialization, but you can mostly ignore this for now.
+The most interesting lines are the ones showing the addition of action patterns within the _math_ plugin, and then the execution of the `role:math,cmd:sum,left:1,right:2` action, showing the inbound and outbound messages:

 ``` js
 ...